ageis/anondns/NOTES_AND_TODO.md

 Options configurable for public or local DNS server, extra hosts files to include, and fallback servers.

 The UI might just be a wrapper around Ansible.
-I'd also probably prefer not to develop my own caching/DNSSEC-validating  D\NS server in Pythohn.
+I'd also probably prefer not to develop my own caching/DNSSEC-validating DNS server in Python, although DNSPython and PyPi packages like minidns and dnslib exist.

 Build solution for OSX and brew, either native firewall or Little Snitch.

-Build solution for Windows, using Acrylic or building dnsmasq with mingw32/64.
+Build solution for Windows, using [Acrylic](http://mayakron.altervista.org/wikibase/show.php?id=AcrylicHome) or cross-compiling dnsmasq with mingw32/64.
 Work with the registry and Windows Firewall or PowerShell to alter DNS nameservers.

 Clone OnionShare's usage of nss_installer and embedded Tor service, register it as a service.

-Examine potential of Unbound instead...
+Examine potential of [Unbound](https://www.unbound.net) instead... or [Knot](https://github.com/CZ-NIC/knot-resolver)

-Look for interfering services that could change nameserver away from 127.0.0.1.
+Look for more interfering services that could change nameserver away from 127.0.0.1.
 Check resolvonf for the symlink check, disable that (done).

 Look into [DNSCrypt](https://wiki.archlinux.org/index.php/DNSCrypt) plus [dnscrypt-proxy)(https://github.com/jedisct1/dnscrypt-proxy) to see if it's at all relevant.